mickymocombe/citation_scraper/README.md

 Then:

-3. Navigate to one of the URLs that failed when requested
+3. Navigate to one of the URLs that failed when requested (using Firefox)

 4. Fill out the captcha